Setting it Up

 - Keep in mind that minor changes (like capitalization) in the Source File are also considered by the tool and the tool will pause and create new entities accordingly.

 - If you have an automated Rule Engine strategy to automatically pause campaigns, ad groups or keywords that were created by Campaign Automator.
 The Campaign Automator will re-enable them on the next scheduled run.
 It is possible to label entities you don't want the Campaign Automator to enable, ask our support team for this feature.

-- If Campaign Automator fails to create an ad due to character limit being exceeded, it will proceed to create a Default Ad.
+- If Campaign Automator fails to create an ad due to the character limit being exceeded, it will proceed to create a Default Ad.

 - If multiple templates try to create or update a campaign with an identical name, the templates will end up interacting with each other.